Antonio-III/obsidian-notes/MIT/Number Systems.md

 ## Two's Complement

 Two's complement form can be obtained by inverting all the bits of an unsigned binary number and adding 1<sub>2</sub> to the result.
-This also works when trying to find the complementary (opposite) value of a given two's complement.
+However, there is an easier way to understand how two's complement works: The most significant bit is coded to have a negative sign, and the rest of the place values are equal to unsigned's place values.
+When determining the value of a two's bit pattern, we add all of the relevant bits, while keeping in mind that the most significant bit is negative.

 In this form, $x + -y$ is possible without extra steps; and there is only 1 representation of zero, meaning 1 more number can be represented.

-But, there is 1 drawback to this: The complementary value of the biggest absolute number is itself.
-This means that it has no "two's form" because its two's form is itself; so the algorithm is useless when determining values
+The difference between two's and one's is that the most significant bit of two's represents a negative number of unsigned's equivalent place value, whereas one's just inverts unsigned's bits with no regard for place values arithmetic.

 | Bit pattern, 4 bits | Number<sub>10</sub>, unsigned | Number<sub>10</sub>, two's complement |
 | :-----------------: | :---------------------------: | :-----------------------------------: |